Mosaibah/How-To-Deploy-ASP-Dotnet-6-Using-Ngnix/README.md

 ### Setup
 What we will do?
-- we had Ubontu server in Digitalocean
+- we have Ubontu server in Digitalocean
-- we had a ASP .NET wep app
+- we have a ASP .NET wep app
 ---

 > Apps deployed in a reverse proxy configuration allow the proxy to handle connection security (HTTPS).
 If the proxy also handles HTTPS redirection, there's no need to use HTTPS Redirection Middleware.